Learnware-LAMDA/Beimingwu/docs/content/en/user-guide/learnware-upload/upload-client.md

 ## Prepare Semantic Specification

-After successfully logging in, you need to prepare the semantic specification.
-Here is an example of a "Table Data" for a "Classification Task":
+After successfully logging in, your next step is to prepare the semantic specification.
+For instance, here's an example of "Table Data" in a "Classification Task":

 ```python
 from learnware.specification import generate_semantic_spec